bespoke-silicon-group/bsg_bladerunner/README.md

 ### Build an Amazon FPGA Image (AFI)

-To build an AFI:
+These steps will build the FPGA image and upload it to AWS.
+FPGA_IMAGE_VERSION will be used as the value for the 'Version' key in AFI Tags.

 1. Clone this repository.

-2. *Update the FPGA_IMAGE_VERSION variable* in `Makefile.deps` to avoid naming conflicts.
+2. **Update the FPGA_IMAGE_VERSION variable** in `Makefile.deps` to avoid naming conflicts.

 3. Change the repository commit IDs in `Makefile.deps` to the desired commit IDs.

-4. *Run `make build-afi`* from inside this repository.
-This will build the FPGA image and upload it to AWS.
-FPGA_IMAGE_VERSION will be used as the value for the 'Version' key in AFI Tags.
+4. Run `make build-afi` from inside this repository.

 ### Build an Amazon Machine Image (AMI)

-To build an AMI:
+These steps will build the Machine image and upload it to AWS.
+FPGA_IMAGE_VERSION will be used as the value for the 'Version' key in AMI Tags.

 1. Clone this repository.